chrislynk/PHP-MySQLiDB/README.md

-# MySQLi-Class
+# PHP-MySQLi-Class
-A simple class to use to connect to a SQL database
+A simple class written in PHP that allows the connection to a SQL database.